The Team

 Jaouad Laaroussi

 Jaouad (he/him) is an organizer and activist who grew up on the unceded territories of the Abenaki nation, in so-called Sherbrooke.
 He has lived in Tio’tià:ke (Montreal) since 2008, where he studied history and has been active in several social movements (student, union, anti-racist, environmental, housing rights, etc.).
 Through his involvement in community organizing, he has always sought to draw links between different systems of exploitation and oppression in order to nurture a convergence of movements between different social struggles.
-Popular education and knowledge transmission are at the heart of his priorities at the HUB.
+Popular education and knowledge transmission are at the heart of his priorities at The HUB.

 Jen Gobby